EmidioStani/e-legislation-pilot/README.md

 ## How to use

 To get started, clone this repository or download the repository as a .zip file.
 In the target environment, make sure that Openlink Virtuoso is installed and configured and that you have access to the Virtuoso Conductor at `http://hostname:port/conductor`.
 Additionally, if you wish to also install the ELI Parser to transform Word Documents to RDF data, [install PHP 5.6 or above](http://php.net/manual/en/install.php) and [NodeJS v4.4.3 or above](https://nodejs.org/en/download/package-manager/) on your destination server.
+For more information see the _ELI_Importer_ section of this Readme.

 To deploy this GitHub repository, adapt the following shell execution script to your target environment:
 ```